2000 American League Division Series: Game 4

-In Game 4, Oakland, in a must-win situation, struck first when after two walks, Olmedo Saenz's three-run home run off Roger Clemens gave them a 3−0 first-inning lead.
+In Game 4, Oakland, in a must-win situation, struck first when after two walks, Olmedo Sáenz's three-run home run off Roger Clemens gave them a 3−0 first-inning lead.
 In the sixth, Clemens allowed a leadoff single to Eric Chavez and subsequent double to Miguel Tejada before both men scored on Ben Grieve's single.
 Mike Stanton relieved Clemens and allowed a single to Jeremy Giambi before Grieve scored on Ramón Hernández's forceout to put the Athletics up 6−0.
-The Yankees scored their only run of the game in the bottom of the inning on Jorge Posada's double with two on off Barry Zito.
+The Yankees scored their only run of the game in the bottom of the inning on Jorge Posada's double off Barry Zito with two runners on base.

 Tejada drew a leadoff walk off Randy Choate in the eighth and stole second.
-After Ben Grieve struck out, Ryan Christenson's RBI single off Dwight Gooden made it 7−1 Oakland.
-They loaded the bases in the ninth with no outs on a double, walk, and hit-by-pitch.
-Adam Piatt relieved Gooden and allowed a two-run double to Chavez, RBI groundout to Tejada, and RBI single to Bo Porter.
+After Grieve struck out, Ryan Christenson's RBI single off Dwight Gooden made it 7−1 Oakland.
+Gooden hit the next batter, Hernández, but escaped the inning with a double play.
+Oakland loaded the bases in the ninth with no outs on a double, walk, and hit-by-pitch.
+Chavez hit a two-run double, followed by a Tejada RBI ground out and Bo Porter RBI single.
 Doug Jones pitched a scoreless bottom of the ninth as the Athletics' 11−1 blowout win forced a Game 5 back in Oakland.